marian2js/node-web-modules/README.md

 ```

 * Take a screenshot about main site or blog module, put it in the `public/images` directory.
+The image must be:
+** PNG format;
+** 220x160 size;
-The image must be a PNG format with 220x160 size and named with the same github repository name.
+** Named with the same github repository name;

-Using the example before, if I added the `connect` module, my printscreen must be named as `connect.png`.
+* Using the example before, if I added the `connect` module the printscreen must be named as `connect.png`.

 * All modules data is consumed and updated daily from a Github API (http://developer.github.com) and stored in a Redis key-store database.

 ## Rules

-Only web modules for node.js will be included.
+Only web modules for node.js like MVC, Micro, Real-time and Rest frameworks will be included.

 ## TODO